rahmanidashti/SyntheticTestCollections/README.md

 url = {https://www.microsoft.com/en-us/research/publication/overview-of-the-trec-2023-deep-learning-track/},
 }
 ```

+## Contact
+If you have any questions, do not hesitate to contact us by `hossein.rahmani.22@ucl.ac.uk`, we will be happy to assist.

 ## Acknowledgments
 - This research is supported by the Engineering and Physical Sciences Research Council [EP/S021566/1] and the EPSRC Fellowship titled “Task Based Information Retrieval” [EP/P024289/1].